The Polymath is a blog where every thought is a blog post. At least, I try to keep it that way.

 I started a blog on Blogger.com called Sigh of the Polymath.
 It doesn’t exist anymore.
 This post was how The Polymath began back on the ancestor of what today is this website you lay your eyes on.

 In hindsight, maybe he was not too far from the truth.
 Maybe, his conclusion crafted me into picking up any hobby I could pick up.
 Its a classic case of “what came first” and “time travel nuances”.
 I’ll never know if my plethora of hobbies and things to do come because of that day or vice versa.

 All I know is that when I want to trace back to why I am who I am, I usually look for that one event in my memory.
 In fact, since ninth grade, I’ve done quite a lot of things and I have kept an open mind.
 In fact, I have shortened my learning curve to the point that I can grasp basics for anything rather easily.

 The downside is, I do switch activities a lot as the insight had read.
 You can see a gist of whatever I do on my personal portfolio.

 If you read the blog or even give a quick scroll to it, you can obviously see that the content isn’t really about things I do or about anything the first post promised.
 The thing is, this blog evolved as I evolved.
 It went downhill as I went downhill.
 It peaked as I peaked.
 The blog has been a perfect and almost parallel representation of who I am as a person and what I am going through.

-If you pay enough attention, you can quite easily see things change; from my writing style to how I think and what I say.
+If you pay enough attention, you can see things change quite easily; from my writing style to how I think and what I say.